cleanremote/cleanremote.github.io/v86/Readme.md

 [![Join the chat at https://gitter.im/copy/v86](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/copy/v86)

+Changes made to copy's v86:
+- Added PWA support (tested in Chrome)
+- Added PAE and NX bits to CPUID to make Windows 8/10 work (it still doesn't)

 v86 emulates an x86-compatible CPU and hardware.
 Machine code is translated to WebAssembly modules at runtime in order to achieve decent performance.
 Here's a list of emulated hardware: